wrewsama/obsidian-vault/Book Notes/Inside the Machine.md

 microarchitecture: the hardware implementation of the ISA

+microcode engine: translate instruction into machine instructions that can run directly on the hardware

 Reduced Instruction Set Computing (RISC): minimise number of instructions in the instruction set and the size/complexity of each instruction, let hardware directly execute instructions

 challenges: